bishalacharya/webstaurantstoreselenium/README.md

 1. After the test execution, Project root folder will have extend report generated.
 2. Open the generated HTML report ('extent-report-1706398310954.html') in a web browser.
-3. The report includes detailed information about the test execution.
+3. The report includes detailed information about the test execution and failed Item, one in this test scenario.

 ## Test Scenario